Purely Agent-Driven Black-Box Optimization for Biological Design: Method

 \ourmethod{} does not commit to any fixed strategy beyond factoring the optimization problem into the hierarchical agentic system defined below.
 Instead, global-level agents infer patterns from the observed optimization history and propose new hypotheses online for making progress.

 We consider optimization over a structured discrete space $\mathcal{X}$ (\textit{e.g.}, protein/peptide sequences or molecular representations).
-We describe \ourmethod{} in terms of maximization:
+We describe \ourmethod{} in terms of maximization: { }

 We assume a strict oracle evaluation budget $N_{\text{budget}}$.
 After $t$ oracle calls, the optimization history is $\mathcal{D}_t = \{(x_i, y_i)\}_{i=1}^t$.
 A design goal of \ourmethod{} is \emph{domain generality}: the same optimization loop applies across biological modalities (\textit{e.g.}, peptides, small molecules, or other structured discrete objects).
-Switching domains mainly requires changing the natural-language domain description (e.g., ``SMILES string" $\leftrightarrow$ ``peptide sequence") and lightweight validity filters, without modifying the core algorithm.
+Switching domains amounts to changing the domain description in natural language (\textit{e.g.}, ``SMILES string'' $\leftrightarrow$ ``peptide sequence'') and lightweight validity filters.
+We provide further discussion of applying \ourmethod{} to new domains in \cref{sec:domains}.

-\subsection{Distilling Data into Context}
+\subsection{Distilling data into context}

 LLMs need a compact representation of the current optimization state that reflects both successful and attempted solutions.
 From the dataset $\mathcal{D}_{t}$, we construct a straightforward global context $C_{\text{global}}$ to meet these needs: \begin{enumerate}[itemsep=.1ex,leftmargin=3ex] \item[\ding{182}] Include the top-$k$ best candidates as positive exemplars. \item[\ding{183}] Sample additional candidates from the remaining history by sorting them according to their rank and selecting them uniformly with a random initial offset. \end{enumerate} Step \ding{183} ensures the context spans the full performance spectrum.
-This context includes successful and unsuccessful designs, allowing agents to infer implicit structure–activity relationships and propose edits that meaningfully change candidate scores.
+This context includes successful and unsuccessful designs, allowing agents to infer implicit structure---activity relationships and propose edits that meaningfully change candidate scores.

-\subsection{Global Search Strategies}
+\subsection{Global search strategies}